phchung/Keyboard-Hero/README.md

 ## Future Features

-- Using the laws of simliar triangles to create a 3D view of the arrows coming towards the user.
+- Create a 3D render view of the arrows coming towards the viewer.